cm-443/alchemy/README.md

 4. Makes trading decisions when:
   - No open trades exist
   - Model predicts with high confidence (>75%)
-  - Three of the same signals buy or sell signals appear in the queue
+  - Three of the same signals (buy or sell) appear in the queue

 ### Trade Parameters
 - Size: 10 units